RasyadiAbdoellah/dummy-api/README.md

 ## GET /posts

+Available queries:
+* limit = number of posts in response
+* offset = how many posts to skip. e.g. offset=10 first post in response will be id: 11.
+* type = filters by post type.
+Must be either 'article' or 'event'.
+Returns posts where type === post.type.
+* category = filters by post category.
+Must be 'tech', 'creative', or 'finance.
+Returns posts where category === post.category.

 response 200: array of posts.
 Array length = 20
+respsonse 400: error message
 ## GET /posts/:id

-response 200: posts where :id = post id
+response 200: posts where `:id === post.id` or where `:id === post.slug`

 response 404: 'Post not found'